ShizukaDonaghue/luve/README.md

 ### User Authentication
 Django-AllAuth is used to authenticate users.
 Certain pages within the application can only be accessed by users who are logged in.
 These pages are secured with Django's @login_required decorator, which provides role-based access to the central dataset within the application.
-If a user tries to access these pages without having logged in, they are directed to the Login page instead.
+If a user tries to access these pages without having logged in, they are directed to the Log-in page instead.

 ### User Authorisation
 Users can only edit or delete their own records in the application.
 If a user tries to edit or delete other users' records, an error message is displayed to the user explaining the issue.
-This forbidden error prevents the user from editing or deleting the record.
+A custom 403 error page is also available which explains the error and contains a link to the store so that users can easily navigate back.

 ### Form Validation
 Django's built-in form validation is used to validate the forms within the application.
 The forms will not submit unless they are completed correctly.
-If there are errors, error messages are displayed to assist users to fill in all the fields correctly.
+If there are errors, error messages are displayed to notify the user of the errors.

 In addition to Django's built-in form validation, [jQuery Validation Plugin](https://jqueryvalidation.org/) has been added to the Article form, Contact form, and Product form.
 This displays a custom error message explaining the error for each field to assist users to fill in the field correctly.